paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

    - Provide a **Commit Message** (e.g., "Create demo.md") if needed to better describe the changes you’ve made
    - Tap the **Commit Changes** button

-## Step 4: Verify the File and View it with Docsify-This
+## Step 4: Verify the File and Publish it with Docsify-This

 1. In your repository, **view the file** to see the rendered Markdown
 2. **Copy the file URL** from your Browser’s address bar